COVID-19 POLICY (effective 8/16/21)

 Beware of buying tickets from strangers!
 There is never a guarantee that you are buying legitimate tickets unless you buy them from The Orange Peel or Etix.com.

 Our ticketing system is set up to allow advance purchase of tickets at our box office.
 You may purchase tickets online or by phone with an additional surcharge.
 We are unable to “hold” tickets unless you purchase them first and leave them at will-call.

 If you are supposed to be on a guest list, be sure you know the name of the person who has put you on the list.
 It is also a good idea to confirm with that person that you are on the list 24 hours before the show.
 Valid ID is always required at The Orange Peel, and it is essential when you are picking up tickets at Will-Call or from the Guest list.
 We are not responsible for mistakes made by band members, radio stations, or other promotional groups, although we will follow up on guest list questions to the best of our ability.
 The guest list is almost always at the box office window half an hour before doors open.

 No. Some places do this.
 We don’t.

 You do not.
 Do not purchase print at home tickets from someone you do not know.
 ALL tickets are scanned at the door and a photocopied ticket will not gain you admittance to the venue.
 Buyer Beware!
-Each barcode will only scan once – once it’s been scanned by our door guys, it won’t work again, so be careful!
+Each barcode will only scan once – once it’s been scanned by our door staff, it won’t work again, so be careful!